Types of support

-These are interest free and can be up to $2000 for essential living and study expenses.
+These are interest free and can be up to $1,000 for essential living and study expenses.
+Loans cannot be used to pay fees of any type.
 They are available to Australian citizens and permanent residents.
 Loans are for full-time undergraduate and postgraduate students and in some circumstances, can be available for part time students.
 Non-award and Continuing Education students are not eligible for student loans.
 Repayment is preferred within twelve months, but this is negotiable in each case according to circumstances.
 Loans may be repayable by installments or in a lump sum.
-Loans must be repaid by the agreed date, which is set out on the loan agreement.
+Loans must be repaid by the agreed date, which is set out in the loan agreement.

 Loans for International Students